-The firearm you have purchased is equipped with an integrated security system.
-The security system enables the owner to lock the safety mechanism on the firearm in the "SAFE" position with the use of a special key.
+The integrated security system locking device instructions are described below.

+The security system enables the owner to lock the safety mechanism on the firearm in the "SAFE" position with the use of a special key

-THIS SECURITY SYSTEM DOES NOT ELIMINATE THE NEED FOR SAFE GUN HANDLING AND STORAGE, INCLUDING KEEPING THIS AND EVERY GUN UNLOADED AND LOCKED IN A SECURE PLACE WHEN NOT IN USE.
+THIS SECURITY SYSTEM DOES NOT ELIMINATE THE NEED FOR SAFE GUN HANDLING AND STORAGE.
+INCLUDING KEEPING THIS AND EVERY GUN UNLOADED AND LOCKED IN A SECURE PLACE WHEN NOT IN USE.
 READ AND FOLLOW THESE AND OTHER SAFETY RULES IN THIS INSTRUCTION BOOK.
 FAILURE TO READ, UNDERSTAND AND OBEY THESE RULES CAN RESULT IN SERIOUS PERSONAL INJURY OR DEATH TO YOU OR OTHERS.
 SEE THE TEN COMMANDMENTS OF FIREARM SAFETY ON PAGE 2.

 The safety mechanism on the firearm you have purchased is a button located behind the trigger, commonly known as the cross-bolt safety.
-See Picture 5.
+See Picture 1 on page 7.